 The Company has not had taxable income since incorporation and, therefore, has not paid any income tax.
-Deferred tax assets of approximately \$14,600,000 and \$11,250,000 at December 31, 1996 and 1995, respectively, have been recognized principally for the net operating loss and research and development credit carryforwards and have been reduced by a valuation allowance of \$14,600,000 and \$11,250,000 at December 31, 1996 and 1995, respectively, which will remain until it is more likely than not that the related tax benefits will be realized.
+Deferred tax assets of approximately \$20,500,000 and \$14,600,000 at December 31, 1997 and 1996, respectively, have been recognized principally for the net operating loss and research and development credit carryforwards and have been reduced by a valuation allowance of \$20,500,000 and \$14,600,000 at December 31, 1997 and 1996, respectively, which will remain until it is more likely than not that the related tax benefits will be realized.

-At December 31, 1996, the Company had net operating loss and research and development credit carryforwards of approximately \$33,600,000 and \$1,800,000, respectively, which will expire in 2006 through 2011.
-Use of the net operating losses and research and development credits will be subject to a substantial annual limitation due to the ownership provisions of the Tax Reform Act of 1986.
-The annual limitation is expected to result in the expiration of a portion of net operating losses and credits before utilization, which has been considered by the Company in its computations under Statement No. 109.
-Additional sales of the
+At December 31, 1997, the Company had net operating loss and research and development credit carryforwards ("Carryforward Tax Benefits") of approximately \$44,600,000 and \$3,400,000, respectively, which will expire in 2005 through 2012.
+Use of the Carryforward Tax Benefits will be subject to a substantial annual limitation due to the change of ownership provisions of the Tax Reform Act of 1986.
+The annual limitation is expected to result in the expiration of a portion of Carryforward Tax Benefits before utilization, which has been considered by the Company in its computations under Statement No. 109.
+Additional sales of the Company's equity securities may result in further annual limitations on the use of the Carryforward Tax Benefits against taxable income in future years.